 - Notice that your new layer set is now selected in the Available Layer Sets drop-down list at the top left corner of the dialog box.

-- Click the Select All button at the bottom left corner of the dialog box to highlight all layers in the list.
+- Click the Select All button to highlight all layers in the list.

 - Click in the checkbox beside Materials List to clear it.